 Key Takeaways:

-- Open to Buy (OTB) is a formula retailers use to determine how much to spend on inventory
+- Open to Buy (OTB) is a formula retailers use to determine how much to spend on inventory.

-- OTB prevents over-buying and helps manage cash flow
+- OTB prevents over-buying and helps manage cash flow.

-- Use OTB in conjunction with other metrics like demand and sales forecasts and inventory turnover for a complete picture
+- Use OTB in conjunction with other metrics like demand and sales forecasts and inventory turnover for a complete picture.

-Open-to-Buy Budget Formula & Calculator
+Open-to-Buy Formula & Calculator

 Like any effective budgeting tool, the OTB formula helps companies make reasonable predictions based on past performance while considering circumstances that might alter those expectations in the future.
 The formula creates a framework for best practices and helps you detect month-over-month changes in sales volume.
 Use the calculator below for your OTB budget: